 we all love to see a bowl of mixed nuts on the table, but the symptoms can be horrendous if your dog eats just a small quantity.
-Within 2 hours of eating them, your dog can experience vomiting, tremors, depression, weakness and hyperthermia, an increase in body temperature.
+Within 2 hours of eating them, your dog can experience vomiting, tremors, depression, weakness, hyperthermia, and increased body temperature.

 If you discover that your dog has been into mischief and eaten any of these food items, you first must contact your local vet and ask for advice.
 The sooner treatment is sought, the better the outcome for your pet.
 Ask any visitors to refrain from feeding your dog food and snacks and remember that any strange food, even if it’s from the suitable to eat list, can upset your dog’s stomach.
 No one likes to feel bloated and full after Christmas lunch – moderation is the key.